Elizabeth-Yorke/SusieJunes-A/README.md

 **Logo links to homepage**
 Every logo that you see can be clicked on and will return you to the homepage.

+**Cafe ID Banner**
+There is a banner to identify the cafe on every page, but the colours are reversed on all pages but the homepage.
+Initially all banners were in the colours of the cafe banner, which showed up as a problem contrast-wise, so I left a strip at the top and the bottom of the banner in the mid-green, and then reversed the colours on the homepage because it went better with the rest of the colouring on the homepage.

 **Social links**
 There is a link to the cafe Facebook page in the footer of every page.